DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 automatically stops the session if it drops below 5%. `ThermalMonitor` reduces quality when the device is too warm and stops recording if it reaches a critical state.
 `DiskSpaceMonitor` keeps an eye on free storage and stops before space runs out.
+If the connection to the peer drops, `RecordingCoordinator` is notified and automatically stops the recording to avoid unsynchronised clips.

 Use `ClipManager` to list and clean up recordings after a session.